ImperialSpaceCoalition/Joshua-s-Quiz/README.md

 # Coding Quiz Assignment

 Welcome to My Coding Quiz assignment!
-This project is designed to test your knowledge of various programming concepts.
-The quiz covers a range of topics, including basic HTML, JavaScript, and CSS.
+This project is designed to test knowledge of various programming concepts.
+The quiz covers a range of topics, including basic HTML, JavaScript, and CSS from my first 5 weeks of Coding Bootcamp.

 ## Getting Started

-To start the quiz, follow these steps:
+To start the quiz using all the files of the repo, follow these steps:

-1. Open the `index.html` file in your preferred web browser or visit this link to the deployed application.
+1. Open the `index.html` file in your preferred web browser or visit the deployment link to the application.
 2. Click on the "Start Quiz" button to begin.
 3. Answer each question by selecting the appropriate checkbox for the correct options.
 4. Click on the "Submit" button to check your answers.